 How Do You Improve the Quality of Drinking Water?

-There are a number of ways to improve the quality of your drinking water which are easy to implement with a little common sense.
+There are several ways to improve the quality of your drinking water which are easy to implement with a little common sense.

 A few ideas to consider include: